sabeelmansuri/Epigenomics/README.md

 2. Incubation with bisulfite solution at high temperature
 3. Cleaning of DNA; removal of bisulfite and residues

 The product of this will be DNA with non-methylated cytosine converted into uracil.
-Although [whole genome bisulfite sequencing](https://en.wikipedia.org/wiki/Whole_genome_bisulfite_sequencing) (WGBS) is becoming increasingly viable, it is not yet a common method.
+Although [whole-genome bisulfite sequencing](https://en.wikipedia.org/wiki/Whole_genome_bisulfite_sequencing) (WGBS) is becoming increasingly viable, it is not yet a common method.
 Thus, we will only describe the lab technique for region-specific analysis.
 However, we will mention one WGBS analysis method [below](#Bonus---Whole-Genome-Bisulfite-Sequencing-Analysis).

 Having used bisulfite to convert all non-methylated cytosine to uracil, the next step is to use a [Polymerase Chain Reaction](https://en.wikipedia.org/wiki/Polymerase_chain_reaction) (PCR) to amplify the region of interest.
 Traditionally, primers must be selected carefully (such as selecting for low cytosine or non-CpG island rich areas) so potentially converted cytosine do not inhibit PCR amplification.
 Additionally, in parallel, a PCR for the same region is run on DNA that has *not* been treated with bisulfite.